Wadauk/practice/README.md

 # practice
-If you are interested in
+Here are some sources for bioinformatics practice：